As one of the most recognizable brands in the world, the odds are that you’ve heard of American Express.

 American Express credit cards are known for top-notch security and support, and its savings accounts are no different.

-Amex constantly monitors account activity for potential fraud and requires multi-factor authentication for access.
+Amex constantly monitors account activity for potential fraud and requires multi-factor authentication for access on any device.

 The personal savings website comes with Secure Socket Layer (SSL) encryption to protect your personal information, and if you end up the victim of fraud or identity theft, your liability is limited to $50 at a maximum.